AlGoulas/bio2art/README.md

 ```
 pip install .
 ```
-Note that the Bio2Art only uses Numpy (tested with numpy==1.16.2).
+Note that the Bio2Art only uses numpy (tested with numpy==1.16.2).
 However, to use the examples (see below), further libraries are needed.
 Therefore, for executing the examples, create a virtual environment (e.g., with conda) with the requirements enlisted in the requirements.txt file in the "examples" folder.

 # Examples